grihenrik/rock-paper-scissors/README.md

 3. Run ``python manage.py migrate`` to create the game models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).
+4. Start the development server and visit http://127.0.0.1:8000/admin/ to create rocks papers and scissors (you'll need the Admin app enabled).

 5. Visit http://127.0.0.1:8000/game/ to play the game.